TinfFoil/dit_ITloc_projecttemplate/README.md

 An empty folder with name "values".
 You should add your localisation files here.
 I expect only XML files.
 Do not add any additional characters to the file names.
 For instance, use **strings.xml**, not strings_myteam.xml.
 Do not create any subfolder.

+(I know the name of the folder should be values-ll, where ll is es, fr, or it; do not worry about this)

 ### Additional materials folder

 In order to produce a high-quality localisation, you might need to create some additional resources.
 These include translation memories and glossaries.
-If you have created any of these, feel free to put them here (and do not forget to describe them in your written report).
+If you have created any of these, feel free to put them in folder **additional_materials** (and do not forget to describe them in your written report).

 ### Written Report